"I don't regret it, I'd do it again"

 The good cop, who was trying to stop abuse by her peer, was fired for "jumping on Officer Kwaitkowski's back and/or striking him with her hands," something that Kwaitkowski himself denied ever happening in a sworn statement.

 The bad cop, who was choking a man and then punched his female co-worker in the face, kept his job.
 It wasn't until he choked another officer at a district station house that he was forced to retire.
 He was already under investigation for punching another officer while he was off-duty at a local bar.

 In May of this year Kwiatkowski and two other officers were indicted for civil rights violations against four black teenagers, just days before the statute of limitations was due to expire.
 One of the teens was also the son of a Buffalo police officer.

 Kwaitkowski is accused of using excessive force while the victim was already under arrest.
 His fellow officers then shot at a handcuffed teenager with the teens own BB gun, after the boy was aready handcuffed and in the back seat of their police vehicle.

 Imagine if just one of the officers who stood around watching Eric Garner's life being taken had the courage Horne had.

 Unfortunately, they would probably be in the same situation she is.

-In almost every single video of police brutality we see, there are other officers present and allowing it to happen.
+In almost every single video we see, there are other officers present and allowing it to happen.
 Sadly, with departments across the nation upholding their reputation of vilifying anyone who dares to cross the thin blue line, it's no wonder there is such a shortage of police willing to speak out against the atrocities we have been witnessing.

 While many police may choose this line of work because they want to be "heroic," Horne is a true hero- and she does not regret her actions.
 Nobody ever said being a hero is easy.